Oracle targets raised on cloud push, new products

 The company forecast that new software sales and subscription revenue would range from 5 percent to 15 percent this quarter.

-Oracle is also gaining from its recent acquisitions of cloud-based service providers Taleo and RightNow, and analysts said revenue from these businesses powered the company's cloud revenue to $222 million (136 million pounds) in the first quarter.
+Oracle is also gaining from its recent acquisitions of cloud-based service providers Taleo and RightNow, and analysts said revenue from these businesses powered the company's cloud revenue to $222 million in the first quarter.

 Oracle's struggling hardware business could, however, see improvement in the first half of next year, driven by the growth in engineered systems, notably Exadata, J.P.
 Morgan Securities analyst John DiFucci said.